hulkdx/DocsK8S/README.md

 config for secrets

 ### Volumes
-It’s a storage.

-If db pod get restarted, the data will be restarted as well, but with volumes this won't happen.
+It’s a storage, if db pod get restarted, the data will be restarted as well, but with volumes this won't happen.

 ### Deployment
 A blueprint for pods, which specifies how many replica of a ped is needed.